hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_working_tirelessly_in_a_massive_ai_b077b00e-0e5a-4f5f-9506-bb54de31a273-0_2.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"A team of AInauts working tirelessly in a massive AI factory, creating new and innovative technologies for the future."
+"A team of Ainauts working tirelessly in a massive AI factory, creating new and innovative technologies for the future."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.